fisodd/www-fisodd-com/content/post/right-place.rst

 could do for small businesses like his, and I had to admit working with VisiCalc was a breakthrough moment to appreciating how these systems would change business computing.
-Even in its most rudamentary form, there was undeniable power with VisiCalc's flexible tables that automatically recalculated immediately.
+Even in its most rudimentary form, there was undeniable power with VisiCalc's flexible tables that automatically recalculated immediately.
 Decades later, as I work with data visualizations, I still can hear this man's wish: "If you could just write a good charting program that